Faizan777/test-64-q-3ca42df1e84a4261977ecec34f308223--react-16.9-yarn-in-docker/README.md

 This Application is made by Faizan.
 To check the images of the project.
-Check ScreenShot file.
+Check Screenshot file.

 ![Preview of project](https://github.com/Faizan777/test-64-q-3ca42df1e84a4261977ecec34f308223--react-16.9-yarn-in-docker/blob/master/Screenshot.PNG?raw=true)